rollup/plugins/packages/node-resolve/README.md

 If you use the `sideEffects` property in the package.json, by default this is respected for files in the root package.
 Set to `true` to ignore the `sideEffects` configuration for the root package.

+### `deepSideEffects`

+Type: `Boolean`<br>
+Default: `false`

+A boolean which instructs how to handle deep side effects.
+This is useful for packages that have nested files in their dist directory and also utilize `sideEffects` configuration in their package.json.

 ## Preserving symlinks

 This plugin honours the rollup [`preserveSymlinks`](https://rollupjs.org/guide/en/#preservesymlinks) option.